jrdnh/jrdnh.github.io/content/posts/basic-financial-modeling-with-python.md

 assert new_statement.revenue.growth_rate == 0.15
 ```

 Difficulty interacting with external data sources is one of the biggest challenges with Excel.
 Pydantic makes it significantly easier to deal with serializing to and validating data from external sources.
-In some cases you may need to create custom serializers or validators, but that is outside the scope of this post.
+In some cases you may need to create custom serializers or validators, but that it's much more flexible than Power Query or VBA.

 ## Final thoughts

 This is a very basic example.
 It's not at all clear that it scales well to larger or more complex models.
-The hierarchical structure around the financial statements works well, but without better ways to explore the structure visually it would be difficult to figure out how a more complex model is constructed (not that stepping through someone else's workbook is any easier).
+The hierarchical structure around the financial statements works well, but without better ways to explore the structure visually it would be difficult to figure out how a complex model is constructed (not that stepping through someone else's workbook is any easier).
 Ripe for improvements, and perhaps a different approach altogether.

 The full code for this post can be found [here](https://gist.github.com/jrdnh/7621762c23157bb093ca629a0491201e).